Mini-ghost/vorms/docs/api/use-form.md

 ### touched

-Map of field name to specific error for that field.

 An object containing all fields that have ever been touched.
 The shape will match the shape of the form's values.

 - Type `ComputedRef<FormTouched<Values>>`

 ### dirty

-Return `true` if current values are not deeply equal `initialValues`.
+Return `true` if current values are not deeply equal to `initialValues`.

 - Type `ComputedRef<boolean>`

 ### setValues

-This function allows you to dynamically update form values.
+This function allows you to manually update form values.

 - Type `(values: Values, shouldValidate?: boolean)`

 ### setFieldValue

-This function allows you to dynamically set the value of field.
+This function allows you to manually set the specific value of field.

 - Type `(name: string, value: unknown, shouldValidate?: boolean)`